What to sow and grow in April

 Plant outdoors

 - Continue to plant herbaceous perennial & biennial plants like foxgloves and osteospermum.
-For more information about planting perennials, check out our perennials hub page.
+For more information about planting perennials, check out our hub page.

 - Plant forced flower bulbs (such as hyacinths and daffodils) into borders, once they've finished flowering.